harness/developer-hub/docs/continuous-delivery/get-started/key-concepts.md

 ## Service

-A Service represents your microservices and other workloads that can be deployed, monitored, or changed independently.
+A Harness Service is a logical construct that represents your microservices and other workloads.
+Each Service can be deployed, monitored, or changed independently.

 When a Service is added to the stage in a Pipeline, you define its Service Definition.
 Service Definitions represent the real artifacts, manifests, and variables of a Service.
 They are the actual files and variable values.
 You can also propagate and override a Service in subsequent stages by selecting its name in that stage's Service settings.